jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 payload, such as backdoors, which are used to maintain persistence or monetize access.

 What is the same?

-This pattern continues to largely be dominated by the Use of stolen credentials to access an organizations internet\-facing infrastructure, like web servers and email servers.
+This pattern continues to largely be dominated by the Use of stolen credentials to access an organization’s internet\-facing infrastructure, like web servers and email servers.

+4,751 incidents, 1,273
+with confirmed data
+disclosure

+Threat Actors

+External (100%)
+(breaches)

+Actor Motives

+Data
+Compromised

+Financial (65%),
+Espionage (31%),
+Grudge (2%),
+Ideology (1%)
+(breaches)

+Personal (69%),
+Credentials (67%),
+Other (29%), Medical
+(15%) (breaches)

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-37
-Figure 56\.
-Top Action vectors in Basic
-Web Application Attacks breaches
-(n\=972\)
-Figure 54\.
-Top Action varieties in Basic
-Web Application Attacks breaches
-(n\=962\)
-Figure 55\.
-Exploit vuln vs Stolen creds over time in Basic Web Application
-Attacks breaches
+36

 Hopefully, Figure 54 demonstrates the importance of proper password protection since over 80% of the breaches in this pattern can be attributed to stolen credentials.
 Figure
 55 reveals the larger trends in terms of using stolen credentials vs exploiting vulnerabilities.
-Theres been an almost
+There’s been an almost
 30% increase in stolen credentials since 2017, cementing it as one of the most tried\-and\-true methods to gain access to an organization for the past four years.

 Figure 55 clearly displays how the vast majority of incidents involving Web application are using stolen credentials.